fishinthecalculator/mobilizon-reshare-guix/README.md

 This channels hosts all versions of [Mobilizon Reshare](https://github.com/Tech-Workers-Coalition-Italia/mobilizon-reshare).

+## Substitutes

+Unfortunately currently there are no resources to distribute [substitutes](https://guix.gnu.org/en/manual/devel/en/guix.html#Substitutes).
+This means that Guix'll try and build Mobilizon Reshare and its dependencies locally on your machine.
+It's a one-time process, completely transparent with respect to the user and it shouldn't take more than a couple of minutes.

 ## Configure

 To configure Guix for using this channel you need to create a `.config/guix/channels.scm` file with the following content: